 As a parent, you want your child to reach their full potential and support them every way possible.
 Below are resources to help you and your child prepare for college and beyond.

 - Communicate with your child’s teachers and counselors.
 You can do this via email, phone, or face-to-face.
 Create a positive relationship with them to help support your child.

-- Take 2 or 3 hours out the day to sit down and study with your child.
+- Take 2 or 3 hours out of your day to sit down and study with your child.

 - Check your child’s grades on a regular basis.

-- Always encourage your child whether they are doing good or bad in school.
+- Always encourage your child regardless of whether they are doing well or not so well in school.